 The first Unregulated Contaminants Monitoring Rule (UCMR1) testing was completed in 2003 for a list of contaminants specified by the EPA.
 Unregulated contaminants are those for which the EPA has not established drinking water standards.
+UCMR2 testing was conducted between November 2008 and August 2009, and UCMR3 assessment monitoring was conducted between January 2013 and December 2016.
+The fourth list of contaminants to monitor as part of the UCMR was published by the EPA in December 2016.
 UCMR4 testing began in 2018 and was completed in 2020.
-UCMR5 requires sample collection for 30 chemical contaminants between 2023 and 2025.
+The results from the UCMR monitoring are reported directly to the EPA.